Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Jacksonville and its opponents have gone over the current 39.5-point total in eight of 13 games this season.

-- Houston and its opponents have combined to score more than 39.5 points in six of 13 games this season.
+- Jacksonville and its opponents have combined to score more than 39.5 points in eight of 13 games this season.

 - The combined points per game average of the two teams, 27.4, is 12.1 points fewer than Sunday's over/under.